exercism/v3/languages/ruby/exercises/concept/instance-variables/.docs/introduction.md

 @name = 2
 ```

-Instance variables are often given initial state in an `initialize` method, which is automatically called when a class is instantiated.
+Objects usually set their initial state in an `initialize` method, which is automatically called when calling `new` on a class.

 ```ruby
 class Airplane